Were you looking for our FAQ for TimberTop Adventures at Dominion Park?

 When you arrive at the ranch you will be looking for the signage indicating the Service Entrance.
 As you enter the parking lot you will notice the Snider Mountain Ranch office to your right and straight ahead on the far left of the ranch building you will notice the signage in the window for our TimberTop Zip Tours registration office.
-As you leave your vehicle make sure to bundle up in your winter clothing, bring your proof of double vaccination and government issued ID, your community mask that you will wear throughout the experience, your winter gloves with leather-like palm that you don’t mind getting extra wear, your liner-type hat that will fit under the helmet we will fit you with for your tour, and lots of excitement for the adventure ahead!
+As you leave your vehicle make sure to bundle up in your warm clothing, your winter gloves with leather-like palm that you don’t mind getting extra wear, your liner-type hat that will fit under the helmet we will fit you with for your tour, and lots of excitement for the adventure ahead!
 There are washrooms to the right of our office so it would be best to have everyone in your group use them before they get harnessed up.

 When you enter our office you will be checking in first where we will confirm your booking with a government issued ID or the credit card you used to book your adventure.
-We will be checking for double vaccination status for all participants 12 and older (this will eventually include those 5 and up in the future once the vaccines have been delivered to this group).
 We will also confirm that everyone has a waiver completed.
 Our staff will then assist you in putting on a harness and helmet.
 Once the group is ready you guides will take you down the hill for a quick training demonstration on how to navigate the courses and use the safety equipment.
 Your guides will be traveling with you throughout the tour experience.

 With training compete, participants will climb the stairs to the start of the course and will lock into the course using their smart locking carabiners.
 The group will now enjoy zipping from tree to tree, sometimes from heights of around 36ft.
 Between some of the platforms there will be walking bridges or stairs.
 The course has been designed to be easily accessible to a wide range of people of various levels of fitness.